JeffTheHautbois/Rust-Subset-Compiler/README.txt

 Editor plugins for the syntax colorization of PT and S/SL source files using Vim are in the editors subdirectory.
 See the README there for installation information.

+TEST DIRECTORY: testSuit
+DOCUMENTATION DIRECTORY: changeDocumentation
+SOURCE DIRECTORY: Rust-Subset-Compiler

+Group account: cisc458l

+The name, ID#, and NetID of each student in the group.
+Murtadha Al-Dallal 10197327, 15mad3